 In general, your protocol should have the following elements:

 (Adapted from: Booth, A., Sutton, A. and Papaioannou, D. (2016).
 Defining the scope.
 Systematic Approaches to a Successful Literature Review, 2nd edition.)

 Once you have written your protocol, consider registering or publishing it.
-Registration and/or publication improves transparency of research, and prevents unnecessary duplication of research.
+Registration and/or publication improves transparency and prevents unnecessary duplication of research.

 More information and guidance on registering in PROSPERO can be found on their website.